 What can we do about these problems?
 If we plan ahead, we can prevent many of them from arising in the first place.
 At the end of this article, I offer tips for avoiding trouble.

 But first, let’s consider what you can do if you’ve already hit a stumbling block.
 Here’s an evidence-based guide to coping with common potty training problems.

 1. Solving potty training problems caused by anxiety

 When children refuse to cooperate, it might seem that they’re being lazy or unreasonable.
-But many kids suffer from understandable anxieties about toilet training.
+But some kids suffer from understandable anxieties about toilet training (Baird et al 2019).

 And many kids have had experiences — with constipation, urinary tract infections, or other medical problems — that have made them associate toileting with pain.